djagerif/sunsynk-power-flow-card-ve/README.md

 ## To Do !!!
 * Figure out how to make both systems work by using a EG. `use_victron: true|false` variable.
 Default will be to Sunsynk if not specified.
+* Fix Aux Loads not changing color if Aux_status = 'no'.
+* Tweak height and layout to fit Aux_Loads nicely into frame with their icons.

 ## Features
 * Option to switch between two card styles: `lite` or `full`.